ethxnn88/ethxnn88.github.io/assets/com.ethxnn88.visibleisland/description.md

 - More official device support
 - Possible iPad support
 - Add options to customize the scale of the Dynamic Island
-- Add options to fix the position of notification banners (underneath the island) and/or set custom positioning
+- Add options to fix the position of notification banners (island covering them) and/or set custom positioning